Before you decide to unreconcile previously-reconciled transactions, or undo an entire reconciliation, there are several things to consider.

 - Locate the appropriate account for the transaction.

-- From the Action column, select View Register (or Account History).
+- From the Action column, select Account history.

 - Identify the transaction to edit.